pilot-telematics/pilot_extensions/AI_SPECS.md

-# AI SPEC — PILOT Marketplace Extensions (v2.0)
+# AI SPEC — PILOT  Extensions

 This specification defines **MANDATORY RULES** for generating code for **PILOT Marketplace extensions**.

 This spec is written for **AI code generation**.
 If any default assumption conflicts with this spec, **THIS SPEC OVERRIDES EVERYTHING**.

+If any rule is violated, the generated output is **INVALID**.

 Target platform:
 - PILOT Marketplace